ADA National Network/FEMA Webinar Series: Emergency Management and Preparedness-Inclusion of Persons with Disabilities

 FEMA Promising Practices: Fire preparedness and Post-Disaster Accessibility Issues in the Home

 8th September, 2016

 This webinar will have two presentations that look at preparedness and accessibility issues in the home.
-Home Fire Safety Solutions for People with Disabilities installs smoke alarms, alert devices and delivers home fire safety educational messages that meet the needs of people with disabilities in Oklahoma.
+The firwst is Home Fire Safety Solutions for People with Disabilities, which installs smoke alarms, alert devices and delivers home fire safety educational messages that meet the needs of people with disabilities in Oklahoma.
 The key components of this successful program will be presented by project managers.

-Elevations make salient many concerns for accessibility and universal design that compliment current needs of a population that age in place.
-It becomes a design professional's charge as educator and “expert” to encourage the resident to plan for accessibility for themselves, their visitors, and for any future inhabitants, all over the course of both their lives and the life of the home.
+The second presentation covers concerns for accessibility and universal design that compliment the needs of populations that age in place.
+Design professionals can serve as educator and “expert” to encourage a resident to plan for accessibility for themselves, their visitors, and for any future inhabitants overtheir life and the life of the home.
 The series will address all audiences that play a role in promoting accessibility through the lens of design, from the client to the architect to the local jurisdiction.

 - Determine the selection and installation of appropriate smoke alarms and alert devices that meet the needs of people with disabilities according to the National Fire Alarm Code.